singuerinc/www/_posts/2011-04-01-atrapalo-revivelo.md

 <br/>
 _A trip is an unforgettable experience that generates memories forever in our minds.
 It make sense to explain that sensation using sci-fi imagery._
 <br/>
 _The unimaginable can become reality.
-A fake company, "Revívelo" (re-live-it, live it again), offers unforgettable memory implants.
+A fake company, "Rev&iacute;velo" (re-live-it, live it again), offers unforgettable memory implants.
 Every ad is a perfect metaphor of Atrapalo's products._

 <br/><br/>